 Tim Ottinger's blog post I want Agile back earlier this year led to discussions in the agile community about the way that organizations are adopting agile and the services that the industry provides to supports them.
 Together with Ruud Wijnands he started "take back agile" which focuses on technical practices and craftsmanship in agile.

 Michał Bartyzel challenges the need to master a *Driven* approach to be Software Professional.
-These might be: DDD, TDD, BDD, MDD or other frameworks.
-He maintains that they may be responsible for cognitive biases rather than playing a supporting role for broader and deeper skills.
+These might be: DDD, TDD, BDD, MDD or other frameworks which can be responsible for cognitive biases.
+7

 Quality Code book covers different aspects of SDLC with focus on delivering quality product.
 InfoQ spoke with author Stephen Vance about the book and best practices for testing applications.